tpunt/PHP7-Reference/README.md

 use more compact data structures and less heap allocations/deallocations.

-The performance gains on real world applications will vary, though many applications seem to recieve a ~100% performance boost - with lower memory consumption too!
+The performance gains on real world applications will vary, though many applications seem to receive a ~100% performance boost - with lower memory consumption too!

 The refactored codebase provides further opportunities for future optimisations